By appointment only. Please click here to make a gallery visit or research appointment.

 Gallery Visits (maximum 4 visitors per one-hour timeslot): 10:15am, 11:30am, 12:45pm, 2pm

 Research appointments (maximum 2 researchers per two-hour timeslot): 10:15am; 12:30pm

 With the exception of pre-scheduled University course visits, USM and UMS visitors (students, faculty, and staff) are welcome to visit the OML during the hours listed below.
-No prior appointment is needed to come and see the Bicentennial exhibition (no more than four visitors allowed in the gallery at any one time), or to come and do research, view collection materials, etc. As ever, face coverings are required when on campus.
+No prior appointment is needed to come and see the current exhibition (no more than four visitors allowed in the gallery at any one time), or to come and do research, view collection materials, etc. As ever, face coverings are required when on campus.
 USM/UMS visitors should enter into the Glickman Library front desk area, scan their USM/UMS ID card, and then proceed through the exit door into the arcade and down to the OML, where we will greet you and facilitate your visit.

 University class visits, totaling no more than 10 students/visit, must be pre-scheduled, and can be held during off-hours, including Mondays.